THE NELSON DUCEA

 The Obelisk

-The Celtic basalt cross dominating the courtyard at the centre of the Nelson Duchy is the only memento, left by his heirs, in Admiral Horatio Nelson honor.
+The Celtic-style basaltic cross that stands in the center of one of the courtyards of the Nelson Duchy complex is the only memory left by his heirs in honor of Admiral Horatio Nelson.

-The Serra del Mergo Obelisk, even if improperly known as the Nelson Obelisk, was erected instead to honor one of his descendant: the fourth Duke of Bronte, Alexander Nelson-Bridport.
+The Serra del Mergo obelisk, although incorrectly known as Nelson's Obelisk, was instead built in honor of one of his descendants: the fourth Duke of Bronte Alexander Nelson-Bridport.

-It was erected in 1905, at some kilometre from the Castle, in the area of Serra del Mergo (1553 m. a. s. l.), close to Serra del Re (1754 m. a s l) and Foresta Vecchia zone, by the Duke Alexander Nelson-Hood in honour of his father deceased a year earlier.
+It was built in 19O5, a few kilometers from the Castle of Maniace, in Contrada Serra del Mergo (1553 m.), near Serra del Re (1754 m.) and the Foresta Vecchia area, by Duke Alexander Nelson-Hood in honor of his father who died a year earlier.

 "MEMORIAE,